 - Change the language for the selected application.

-How to remove language resources on a Mac
+How to remove language files on a Mac

 Steps to remove unnecessary language files on a Mac.